HansjoergW/sec-financial-statement-data-set-daily-processing/README.md

 If you don't any additional information, then the SecDataOrchestrator will start to download and parse the reports from the following and the 3 previous months.

+#Documentation of the code
+Detailed documentation of the code is in the 'doc' folder.